Saving lives since 2006:

 HOW OUR ADOPTIONS WORK:

-We rescue the majority of our adoptable pets from local open-intake and kill shelters, but some are owner surrenders or found as strays and not claimed.
+We rescue the majority of our adoptable pets from open intake shelters, high kill shelters, and by working closely with other rescues and shelters to rescue and transport from rural areas with high euthanasia rates, but some are owner surrenders/surrendered to a vet for medical/financial reasons or found as strays and not claimed.
 Although we do try to help cats and other small animals when we can, we are primarily a dog rescue.

-We post all of our adoptable rescue pets to our Website, our Facebook page, and to Petfinder (a rescue search engine) as soon as they become available for adoption, and we update their status regularly.
+We post all of our adoptable rescue pets to our Website, our Facebook and to Petfinder (a rescue search engine) as soon as they become available for adoption, and we update their status regularly on our website and PetFinder, so you never have to wonder who is, or isn’t available (please note that this does not mean we do not have any applications for them).

 Adoption Events and Applications: